bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Correctness of SGLD
 -------------------

+*Note:* [Teh2015]_ *has the hardcore proof of SGLD correctness versus a very informal sketch presented in the original paper* ([Welling2011]_) *.
+I'll mainly stick to the original paper's presentation (mostly because the hardcore proof is way beyond my comprehension), but will call out a couple of notable things.*

 To setup this problem, let us first define several quantities.
 First the true gradient of the log probability, which is just the negative of the gradient our our usual loss function